doanhxd/Asus-ROG-Strix-GL503GE-Hackintosh/README.md

-# Asus Rog Strix GL503GE Hackintosh - OpenCore (10.15.7)
+# Asus Rog Strix GL503GE Hackintosh - OpenCore (Big Sur 11.1)
 **Note: I WILL NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**

 Intro